yangfangs/physpetools/README.rst

     Print help message and exits.

 -i
-    Input a txt file contain the a abbreviated species names are same with KEGG species abbreviation.
+    Input a TXT file contain the abbreviated species names are same with KEGG species abbreviation.

 -o
-    A directory include output data (reconstruct tree files).
+    A directory include output data (tree files).
 The default output data name is Outdata.

 -t
     Specify the number of processing threads (CPUs) to use for PhySpeTree to reconstruct phylogenetic tree.
 The default is 1.